patrickfav/bytes-java/README.md

 ```

 or get the **[normalized version](https://en.wikipedia.org/wiki/Unicode_equivalence)**,
-which is the recommended way to convert e.g. user passwords
+which is the recommended way to convert e.g. user names

 ```java
 String pwd = "ℌH";